mentatsolutions/wendellwhiteanalytics_old/content/authors/admin/_index.md

 I studied Petroleum Engineering and have worked all over the world on a variety of complex drilling projects.
 During the oil and gas downturn I discovered the world of Bitcoin and have been fascinated by it ever since.
 You can find me on Twitter and GitHub.

-I live in Denver, CO with my beautiful wife.
+I live in Denver, CO with my wonderful wife.

 This blog is built with blogdown and Hugo, and deployed using Netlify.
 My blog posts are released under the Standard MIT license License.
-Computer data photos by Markus Spiske on Unsplash.
+Header photos by Markus Spiske on Unsplash.
 Bitcoin Logo photo by Michelle Henderson also on Unsplash you enjoy my blog, feel free to an send me a few Satoshis!